What to Say to Someone Who is

-2) Not hold yourself accountable for the situation, people involved, and the outcome.
+- Not making yourself accountable for the situation, people involved, and the outcome.

-5) Give yourself a time limit… you can add more time if you need it… but this gives you a target… a deadline and goal.
+- Giving yourself a time limit… you can add more time if you need it… but this gives you a target… a deadline and goal.
 This one is important so that you don’t get stuck in the crap forever.
 I know you don’t want to stay there forever… and yet the crap is processing in your head, heart, and body… each time in a different way… So, if the crap shows up again, give yourself another ‘shorter than the last one’ time limit.
 Put a timer, reminder, or something to trigger you out of it.

 You have people in your life who love you.
 They just don’t know what to do or say to you… and chances are they are not equipped with the superhuman people skills that healthy people pleasers have… they don’t know how to be compassionate, kind, caring, or show authentic empathy.

 I invite you to ask them to say this instead of whatever they are saying or have said: